Financial Literacy Frequently Asked Questions

 - Classes of 2023-2025: Financial literacy instruction is required for students to graduate.
 School districts determine how and when students meet this requirement.

-- Class of 2026 and Beyond: For students entering high school for the first time on or after July 1, 2022, one-half credit of financial literacy that students can substitute for a one-half credit elective, or a one-half credit of math required for graduation.
-The one-half credit of math cannot be Algebra 1 (or Math 1 if using an integrated approach), Geometry (or Math 2 if using an integrated approach), Advanced Computer Science or Algebra 2.
-Financial literacy cannot count for social studies credit.
+- Class of 2026 and Beyond: For students entering high school for the first time on or after July 1, 2022, one-half credit of Financial Literacy is to be used as one-half credit for Electives or Mathematics.
+The one-half credit of Mathematics cannot be

 |